A literary rendition of Navigator Captain Kailo’s Log Entry: 2.16

-The waltz began in earnest, at the very last moment the pirate ships quickly moved to a two-ship line abreast formation, then switched again to a wedge, encircling Kailo.
-As long as Kailo stayed wedged he was trapped, if he remained trapped in their sphere of death he would eventually lose all momentum in the fight and fail.
+The waltz began in earnest when at the very last moment the pirate ships quickly moved to a two-ship line abreast formation, then switched again to a wedge, encircling Kailo.
+As long as Kailo stayed wedged, he was trapped.
+If he remained trapped in their sphere of death, he would eventually lose all momentum in the fight and fail.
 Photon canon blasts lit up the darkness, his shields depleting but holding, barely.
-He quickly discovered these two pirates were good, surprisingly good, compared to the other pirates the Vy’keens took out, these two knew how to fly.
+He quickly discovered these two pirates were good, surprisingly good.
+Compared to the other pirates the Vy’keens took out, these two knew how to fly.
 Knowing the freighter had been left defenceless, the pirates risked their best pilots with Fighter No.7.
 The Vy’keens turned out to be the wild card in their ill-fated plot.

 Desperate to make a move, Kailo sensed an opportunity in the distance, catching glints of polished blotches scattered in one area of space—an asteroid field.
 He would have to try and break free, which was simply impossible in the predicament he was now in.
 Restricted in choice, he would have to slowly fly circles and keep them occupied, as he was already doing, firing short phase beam blasts, in the hope of eventually leading them into the mayhem of the asteroid field.

-Time was against him, unable to determine what other damage Fighter No. 7 had sustained, Kailo pulled together all the pilot skills he had mustered over his lifetime.
+Time was against him.
+Unable to determine what other damage Fighter No. 7 had sustained, Kailo pulled together all the pilot skills he had mustered over his lifetime.
 Spinning, twisting and with clever looping at just the right moment, he managed to get behind one of the two pirate ships and fire his own salvo of rockets, taking out one of the two pirates.
 Unfortunately, the other pirate ship, seeing a window of opportunity, had also slipped behind Kailo.
 He fired!
-Slicing part of his wing tip before Kailo could pull up, but pull up he did, if only to avoid the incoming pirate ship’s debris from ahead.
+Slicing part of his wing tip before Kailo could pull up.
+But pull up he did.
+If only to avoid the incoming pirate ship’s debris from ahead.
 The second pirate, however, never saw it.
-Blinded by rage he kept firing his beam blast, as he desperately tried to slice Lucky No.7 in half, he never saw the wreckage, until it was too late.
+Blinded by rage, the pirate kept firing the beam blast in a desperate attempt to slice Lucky No.7 in half.
+He never saw the wreckage, until it was too late.

 It was the freighter.

 On arrival, Kailo was greeted by a flotilla of floating debris, but no freighter.
-His initial dread was that the freighter had been destroyed, he cursed and wept, but on closer inspection he saw it was only the wreckage of the pirate ships, but how?
+His initial fear was that the freighter had been destroyed.
+He cursed and wept, but on closer inspection he saw it was only the wreckage of the pirate ships, but how?
 The freighter could not have done this, its turrets had been devastated.
 Suspecting something unanticipated had occurred, he searched for clues until he stumbled upon the beacon, but no answers.

 The beacon belonged to the freighter, and if Aria was the one who had ejected the beacon, the encryption codes they shared would successfully decipher the message.